 The master collects the results from the fastest of the $\numrep$ nodes that have been assigned the task of computing the product $\mat_{i}\vect$ for all $i$.
-The computed products are aggregated into the $\rows \times 1$ vector $\res$.
-Setting $r=1$ corresponds to the naive or \emph{uncoded} strategy where each submatrix-vector product is computed at a single worker node.
-While this approach performs the least number of computations it is susceptible to straggling nodes or node failures.
+The computed products are aggregated into the $\rows \times 1$ vector $\res$. \emph{Setting $r=1$ corresponds to the naive or uncoded strategy where $\mat$ is split into $p$ sub-matrices and each worker node computes the corresponding submatrix-vector product.} While this approach performs the least number of computations it is susceptible to straggling nodes or node failures.
 Increasing the number of replicas provides greater straggler tolerance at the cost of redundant computations.
-Real distributed computing frameworks like Mapreduce \cite{dean2008mapreduce} and Spark \cite{zaharia2010spark} often use $\numrep=2$ i.e. each computation is assigned to $2$ different worker nodes for added reliability and straggler tolerance.
+Real distributed computing frameworks like MapReduce \cite{dean2008mapreduce} and Spark \cite{zaharia2010spark} often use $\numrep=2$ i.e. each computation is assigned to $2$ different worker nodes for added reliability and straggler tolerance.